sazonovanton/SirChatalot/README.md

 * [Stability AI](https://platform.stability.ai/)
 * [Yandex ART](https://yandex.cloud/ru/docs/foundation-models/quickstart/yandexart)

-This bot can also be used to generate responses to voice messages.
-Bot will convert voice message to text and then it will generate a response.
+This bot can also be used to generate responses to voice and video messages.
+Bot will convert voice/video message to text and then it will generate a response.
+Optionally it can only generate audio/video transcript, without answering.
 Speech recognition is done using the OpenAI's [Whisper model](https://platform.openai.com/docs/guides/speech-to-text).
 To use this feature, you need to install the [ffmpeg](https://ffmpeg.org/) library.

 If function calling is enabled, bot can [generate images](#image-generation) and [search the web](#web-search) by itself.